 on Unix systems.
 For Microsoft Windows systems the directory

-The root password for the instance is prompted for.
+The root user's password for the instance is prompted for.

 Each instance has its own password.
 Defining the same password for all sandboxes in this tutorial makes it easier, but remember to use different passwords for each instance in production deployments.